liu-congcong/MetaCAT/README.md

 You can specify their paths using `--fraggenescan`, `--hmmpress` and `--hmmsearch` options.

+Note that the built-in binaries are only accessible to the `seed` command and cannot be called by external programs.

 ### Dependencies used for estimating cluster quality

 `CheckM2` is used in the `checkm2` command of MetaCAT.